systemcarl/weblog/articles/about-me.md

 Luckily, there have been software developers working to embrace technology
     to help solve these problems without compromising our safety and security.
-Federated systems are already making social platforms, like Mastodon, more
+Federated systems are already making social platforms, like [*Mastodon*], more
     autonomous and democratic;
 local-first architecture is now giving users more control over their data.
 But as it stands, there is still much to learn in order to satisfy all of our